akspa0/showTools/mixing/whisperBite/v3/README.md

     *   **macOS (using Homebrew):** `brew install ffmpeg`
     *   **Linux (using apt):** `sudo apt update && sudo apt install ffmpeg`
 3.  **PyTorch:** The `requirements.txt` file lists `torch`.
 Depending on your system (CPU-only or GPU with CUDA), you might need a specific version.
 Check the [PyTorch website](https://pytorch.org/get-started/locally/) for the correct installation command for your setup.
+4.  **Demucs (Optional but Recommended):** Required for the Vocal Separation and Sound Detection features.
+Install via pip: `pip install demucs`.

 ## Setup